 *On this date in 1889, A. Philip Randolph.
-He was an African American Civil Rights, American Labor Movement, and Socialist Political party leader.
+He was a Black Civil Rights, American Labor Movement, and Socialist Political party leader.

 Asa Phillip Randolph was born in Crescent City, Florida, the second son of the Rev. James William Randolph, a tailor and minister in an African Methodist Episcopal Church, and Elizabeth Robinson Randolph, a skilled seamstress.
 In 1891, the family moved to Jacksonville, Florida, which had a thriving, established Black community.
 From his father, Randolph learned that color was less important than a person's character and conduct.
 From his mother, he learned the importance of education and of defending oneself physically against those who would seek to hurt one or one's family, if necessary.
 Randolph remembered vividly the night his mother sat in the front room of their house with a loaded shotgun across her lap, while his father tucked a pistol under his coat and went off to prevent a mob from lynching a man at the local county jail.